casillajec/pygame-ai/docs/guide.rst

 The main differences between this and the **Player** entity are that:

     1) The image is a circle
-    2) The update actually generates it's own steering
+    2) The update actually generates its own steering

-The way that point (2) is achieved is by calling the :py:class:`~.KinematicSteeringBehavior`'s :py:meth:`~.KinematicSteeringBehavior.get_steering` method, this returns the behaviors' :py:class:`~.kinematic.SteeringOutput`, it is then applied to the :py:class:`~.GameObject` with the :py:meth:`~.GameObject.steer` method.
+The way that point (2) is achieved is by calling the :py:class:`~.KinematicSteeringBehavior`'s :py:meth:`~.KinematicSteeringBehavior.get_steering` method; this returns the behaviors' :py:class:`~.kinematic.SteeringOutput`; it is then applied to the :py:class:`~.GameObject` with the :py:meth:`~.GameObject.steer` method.
 This is not the only steering method that exists, we will see more about these methods later.